moj-analytical-services/user-guidance/source/documentation/tools/package-management.md

 renv::init()

 ```

-If you previously used a different package management system (like Conda or packrat) remove any configuration files for these systems from your R files first.

 Then ensure you have committed and pushed the relevant files (.Rprofile, renv.lock, and renv/activate.R) to your github repository.